+where $U(x)$ acts as a \textit{killing} (or potential) term and $\mathcal{A}$ is the Kolmogorov backward operator (i.e., the infinitesimal generator of the Koopman semigroup associated with the underlying stochastic dynamics as discussed in Section~\ref{sec:koopman}).

-where the function $U(x)$ is related to the \textit{killing rate}.
-This terminology arises from a probabilistic interpretation, more specifically, consider a particle following the stochastic trajectory $X_s$.
-At each position $x$, the particle is "killed" (removed from the system) at rate $U(x)$.
+\paragraph{Probabilistic interpretation of the killing rate.} The terminology ``killing rate'' arises from a probabilistic interpretation; more specifically, considering a particle following the stochastic trajectory $X_s$, at each position $x$, the particle is ``killed'' (removed from the system) at rate $U(x)$.
 The exponential term $\exp\left(-\int_0^t U(X_s) \, ds\right)$ then represents the survival probability of the particle along its path up to time $t$.
 When $U(x) > 0$, paths passing through regions of high $U$ are down-weighted; when $U \equiv 0$, all paths contribute equally.